Generation¶

 We are using a generic/math config

-and a template for the base model
+and a tokenizer for the base model

 (we found Llama 3.1 follows few-shots much better without chat tokens).